Princess Margaret Rose Cave

 Description

 Glenelg River flows 470 km from its source in the Grampians to the estuary at Nelson.
 The last 15 km part of its path is the approximately 50 m deep Glenelg River Gorge.
 The area around Glenelg River is composed of limestone, a karst area drained by the river.
+Princess Margaret Rose Cave is one of numerous caves in this area, formed when the river flowed 15 m above its present height.
+It is a beautiful stream-passage cave with nice speleothems.
+It was discovered, explored and developed by Keith McEarchern, the owner of this land.
+He first entered the cave down a 17.5 metre deep shaft, he discovered on his ground.

 The present entrance was dug through the soft limestone, the original entrance which is incredible steep is still visible with knotches in the sides of the cave where the timbers for the stairs were located.
 The tour goes as far as the final, but unsuccessful dig.
 If the group is small enough the guide will take you down a small passage close to the speleothems.
-The original guide used to play the spoons on the on the stals, which suffered accordingly.
+The original guide used to play the spoons on the stals, which suffered accordingly.
 Large scallops on the walls and large suspended flowstones are a feature of this beautiful cave.

 Text by Tony Oldham (2002).
 With kind permission.